Step Actions Reference

 url | string | Yes | The request URL.
 Supports template variables (e.g., {{base_url}}/api/users). |

 headers | Record<string, string> | No | Request headers as key-value pairs.
-Values support template variables. |
+Values support template variables.
+The runner sends headers exactly as written and does not auto-inject Content-Type — see Header handling. |

 timeout | number | No | Request timeout in milliseconds. |